 The Department of Public Works performs low pruning on a routine basis and utilizes the services of a State-certified private contractor to remove diseased or dead trees and hazardous limbs from within the City’s right of way.
 To protect trees during the heat of summer, tree work is performed in the fall through spring whenever possible.

 Removals are designated with signage a minimum of two weeks in advance, allowing residents to voice any concerns prior to removal.
 Use this form to request a tree pruning or report any problems with a tree on a City owned street.
 See the most recent list of planned tree work.

 PEPCO also performs routine maintenance on trees along their utility lines, including trees on private property.
 Find more information about PEPCO's tree maintenance practices here.

 Private Property Tree Maintenance

 Property owners are responsible for tree maintenance and removal of trees on their property.
-Before removing a large tree, defined as 50" or greater in circumference (front yard) or 75" or greater in circumference (back yard), the City requires the property owner to obtain a permit, using this application.
+Before removing a large tree, defined as 50" or greater in circumference depending on its location, the City requires the property owner to obtain a permit, using this application.
 Removal must be in compliance with Hyattsville Ordinance 2005-01, the Urban Forest Ordinance.
 This Ordinance provides detailed information on the criteria that the Shade Tree Board uses in evaluating a permit application and the appeal process.